amard33p/fastapi-oauth/README.md

 ## Backend: Key Files and Concepts

 - `backend/app/users.py`
-  - Configures fastapi-users with a `JWTStrategy` and both bearer and cookie auth backends.
-  - Implements `OAuthCookieTransport` (subclass of `CookieTransport`) to set an HttpOnly cookie and then redirect the browser to the SPA after OAuth success.
+  - Implements a cookie-only OAuth backend: `cookie_oauth_auth_backend` using `OAuthCookieTransport` to set an HttpOnly cookie and redirect to the SPA after OAuth success.
-  - Provides `cookie_auth_backend` and `cookie_oauth_auth_backend` used by the app.
+  - Uses a database-backed auth strategy (`DatabaseStrategy`) so tokens are persisted and deleted on logout.
   - Exposes `google_oauth_client` (from `httpx-oauth`), the `fastapi_users` instance, and `current_active_user` dependency.

 - `backend/app/app.py`
   - Creates the FastAPI app and enables CORS for `http://localhost:5173`.
   - Mounts fastapi-users routers:
-    - JWT login router under `/auth/jwt` (optional, not used in this cookie flow).
-    - Cookie login/logout router under `/auth/cookie`.
+    - Cookie login/logout router under `/auth/cookie` using `cookie_oauth_auth_backend`.
     - Register, reset password, verify routers under `/auth`.
     - Users router under `/users`.
     - Google OAuth router under `/auth/google`, using `cookie_oauth_auth_backend` so the callback sets the cookie and redirects to the SPA.